Contact Angle Goniometry

 Selected Applications in Industry:

-- Can give important information about the surface of a solid.
+- Can give important information regarding the wettability of a surface

-- Can be used to evaluate the cleanliness of a solid surface.
+- Can be used to evaluate the cleanliness of a surface